SwaksharDeb/SwaksharDeb.github.io/content/publication/2023-NLP_Access/index.md

 ---

 ![gemm_architecture](/img/nlp.PNG)
-<p style="text-align:center"> Figure. (a) Proposed data augmentation process with multiple sampling rates.
+<p style="text-align:center"> Figure: (a) Proposed data augmentation process with multiple sampling rates.
 For simplicity, we only showed sampling rate 1 and 2 in the above diagram. (b) Illustration of word embedding training process.
 We augment input data with several sampling rate.
 (c) Training the classifier using learned word embedding. </p>